yuvarajmonarch/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 1. Import the needed packages.
 2. Assigning hours To X and Scores to Y.
 3. Plot the scatter plot.
-4. Use mse,rmse,mae formmula to find the values.
+4. Use mse,rmse,mae formula to find the values.

 ## Program: